Mind-Interfaces/THE-12-DAEMONS-OF-XMAS/DEV/LEVEL-BGM.md

 10. **December 22, Friday (Harab Serapel - Venus)**
     - Prompt 1: A smooth, dark electronic track with a steady beat and ambient textures, illustrating the duality of trust and lust.
 BPM: 88, Key: C minor.
     - Prompt 2: A hypnotic, bass-driven melody with sultry synth lines, portraying a complex mix of desire and self-control.
-BPM

-: 92, Key: F minor.
+BPM: 92, Key: F minor.

 11. **December 23, Saturday (Sathariel - Saturn)**
     - Prompt 1: A heavy, brooding composition with low piano chords and a slow, marching rhythm, encapsulating a feeling of fear and sloth.
 BPM: 65, Key: G minor.